 The first large investment by Gabelli was in Atheros Communications Incorporation, a provider of semiconductor and system solutions for networks.
 Qualcomm (NASDAQ:QCOM) acquired Atheros, and made it a wholly owned subsidiary.
 This investment by Gabelli appears to be a merger arbitrage position, where Gabelli invested after the announcement but before the completion of the acquisition.
 This strategy often provides investors with a relatively high short-term return in exchange for the risk that the M&A activity will not go through.
 This one did.

-The next large investment by Gabelli was in Beckman Coulter Incorporation (BEC), a manufacturer of biomedical laboratory testing equipment.
-Danaher (DHR) is anticipated to acquire Beckman Coulter, so this investment appears to also be a merger arbitrage investment.
+The next large investment by Gabelli was in Beckman Coulter Incorporation (NYSE:BEC), a manufacturer of biomedical laboratory testing equipment.
+Danaher (NYSE:DHR) is anticipated to acquire Beckman Coulter, so this investment appears to also be a merger arbitrage investment.

 The third large investment by Gabelli was in Lubrizol (LZ) is a specialty chemical company that makes distillates and compounds for engine oils, lubricants, coatings, medical products and other uses.
 Lubrizol has been in the media since Warren Buffett's Berkshire Hathaway (NYSE:BRK.A) announced a buyout and then because David Sokol had to resign due to undisclosed personal investments in Lubrizol.
 Similarly, Paulson & Co. acquired a large position in Lubrizol during the first quarter of 2011.
 Both managers appear to be making merger arbitrage investments.